 - Clark County Stormwater Manual Book 4 - Maintenance and Operations - this manual applies to unincorporated Clark County as a regulatory tool.
 It is approved as equivalent to the SMMWW and also includes maintenance standards for additional BMPs and assets not included in the SMMWW.

-Commercial stormwater features
+Commercial stormwater features - New resources!

 Commercial properties could have unique stormwater features in addition to those typically found in residential areas.
 These features, sometimes called Low Impact Development (LID), include pervious pavement, which allows rain on parking lots and walkways to soak into the ground rather than run off; oil/water separators, underground structures typically located in parking lots and at automotive businesses; and sand filters which can be located above or below ground.